 During a stress test, your doctor will be monitoring your heart rate, breathing pattern, blood pressure, and how tired you feel during and after the test.
 When taking a stress test, there is very little risk involved and in the unlikely occurrence of anything happening, medical personnel is on standby.

 If you or a loved one are considering having a stress test done, look no further than the best heart doctor on Long Island.
-Dr. Kavesteen has offices in Plainview, North Babylon, and Middle Island and his staff of medical personnel are ready for you today.
+Dr. Kavesteen has With four convenient Long Island locations Babylon, Massapequa, Middle Island, and Plainview his staff of medical personnel are ready for you today.
 Give the location nearest to you a call to find out for yourself why Dr. Kavesteen is the best Cardiologist on Long Island.